Stage production of Phantom of the Opera

 Advertising

 There’s never been a quiet year for theatre in Australia.
-From the bright lights of Broadway and West End to our very own stages in Australia, we’re lucky to play host to some of the world’s biggest and best musicals.
+From the bright lights of Broadway and the West End to our very own stages, Australia is lucky to host some of the world’s most spectacular musicals.
 We’re also a hotbed for homegrown gems, with fresh and experimental shows lighting up stages across the country every month.

 Musicals to see in Australia